The Thirteenth Year

-The Thirteenth Year is a 1999 comedy-drama Disney Channel Original Movie (DCOM) directed by Duwayne Dunham and starring Chez Starbuck and Courtnee Draper.
+The Thirteenth Year is a 1999 American fantasy comedy film directed by Duwayne Dunham and starring Chez Starbuck and Courtnee Draper.
 It premiered on Disney Channel on May 15, 1999.

 Plot

-Cody Griffin is an adopted teenager; his birth mother is a mermaid who left him on Whit and Sharon Griffin's boat when he was a baby to avoid being captured.
+Cody Griffin is an adopted teenager living in the fictional nautical community of Mahone Bay; his birth mother is a mermaid who left him on Whit and Sharon Griffin's boat when he was a baby to avoid being captured.
 As she left, she lured a fisherman, Big John Wheatley, away and he became obsessed with finding mermaids since.
 Years later, Cody establishes himself as a quick swimmer on his school's swim team, and he has a girlfriend named Samantha.
 He is under a lot of pressure from a big swim meet coming up and because he is failing biology, he is partnered with Jess Wheatley, the class geek (and Big John's son) who is a marine biology expert.

-On his 13th birthday, Cody drinks a lot of water and he later jolts Samantha with an electric shock when he kisses her.
+On his 13th birthday, Cody has an unquenchable thirst and he later jolts Samantha with an electric shock when he kisses her.
 Since that day, he begins to feel strange.
 As he wakes up in the morning, he turns off his alarm clock and zaps it.
 Ignoring it, Cody drinks from a milk container, which he notices it stuck to his hand.
 Jess notices scales forming on Cody's hand and says he has only seen that kind of thing on frogs and lizards.
 As the symptoms are getting worse, Cody goes to Jess for help, who agrees to figure out what is going on with him as long as Cody teaches him to swim in return.
 Jess runs various tests, learning Cody can generate electricity, hold his breath underwater for a long period of time, climb walls, talk to fish, swim extremely fast, and when wet, scales appear on his hands, arms and feet.
 Jess concludes that Cody is turning into a merman.